Church of the United Brethren in Christ: Church of the United Brethren in Christ, International

-In the late 1980s through the early 21st century, a need to comply with changing international laws resulted in the creation of a number of self-governing United Brethren "national conferences", organized by country.
+In the late 1980s through the early 21st century, a need to comply with changing international laws resulted in the creation of a number of self-governing United Brethren national conferences, organized by country.
 These independent national denominations covenanted together to create an interdependent body called the Church of the United Brethren in Christ, International.
 They must all agree to follow the Confession of Faith of 1815, as well as a set of seven Core Values adopted in 2001.
-The other international governing documents include a Constitution and By-Laws.
+The other international governing documents include a constitution and by-Laws.

 The General Conference of the Church of the United Brethren in Christ, International, meets every three years.
 It is the highest governing body of the church, and is composed of representatives from the ten national conferences.
 Each national conference can send two delegates, usually its Bishop or General Superintendent and its Missions Director.
 The national conference of each country elects its own highest official (often called the bishop).
 These national conference officials make up an international Executive Committee.
-The Executive Committee meets annually, usually electronically, to take care of business between sessions of the General Conference.
+The executive committee meets annually, usually electronically, to take care of business between sessions of the General Conference.
 Canadian Bishop Brian Magnus is the current chair of the United Brethren International Executive Committee.

 National conferences

 The Church of the United Brethren in Christ, International, currently consists of ten self-governing national conferences.
 Seven of them existed when the international structure was adopted in 2001.
 Two more conferences, Mexico and the Philippines, were accepted as part of the denomination in 2005, and the UB churches in Guatemala became the tenth national conference in 2010.
 The Philippines National Conference was removed from membership by the 2017 General Conference.
-A group of nearly 30 churches in Haiti, which had affiliated with the United Brethren in 2000 as a mission district, and operated under the supervision of the Canadian national conference, organized as a national conference in 2019.
-Here is the total list of national conferences:
+A group of nearly 30 churches in Haiti that had affiliated with the United Brethren in 2000 as a mission district and had operated under the supervision of the Canadian national conference, organized as a national conference in 2019.
+The ten national conferences are: